Phoenix weathers 100 days of 100-plus degree temps as heat scorches western US

 Unseasonably high temperatures are expected this week across the western U.S., with an excessive heat warning forecast for Wednesday through Friday in Arizona cities including Phoenix and Lake Havasu City, as well as Las Vegas and other parts of Nevada, including Laughlin and Pahrump.

-The California desert communities of Palm Springs, Twentynine Palms, Needles and Barstow will also heat up, with highs of up to 118 degrees Fahrenheit (47.7 Celsius) in Death Valley’s Furnace Creek expected at week’s end.
+The California desert communities of Palm Springs, Twentynine Palms, Needles and Barstow will also heat up, with highs of up to 118 F (47.7 C) in Death Valley’s Furnace Creek expected at week’s end.

 Public health officials in Arizona's Maricopa County — where Phoenix is located, the hottest metro area in the U.S. — say that as of Aug.
 24 there had been 150 heat-related deaths confirmed so far this year, with another 443 under investigation.
 There were 645 heat-related deaths last year in the county of some 4.5 million people.